Tawil: Variations

 In the rare cases where a poem requires rhyme at the end of each hemistich, the last foot of the first hemistich has the same pattern as the last foot of the second, to enable the rhyme.

-In ancient poetry, the first unstressed syllable of the line is sometimes omitted, and the second foot of each hemistich can be | ⏑ – ⏑ – | instead of | ⏑ – – – |.
+In ancient poetry, the first unstressed syllable of the line is sometimes omitted, and the second foot of each hemistich can be | ᴗ – ᴗ – | instead of | ᴗ – – – |.

 Occurrence

 Ṭawīl was one of the most popular metres in early classical Arabic poetry, comprising over half the surviving corpus of pre-Islamic poetry.
 One early exponent was Imru' al-Qais, whose Mu‘allaqa is in the metre.
 Its famous opening distich runs:

 Stay—Let us weep at the remembrance of our beloved, at the sight of the station where her tent was raised, by the edge of yon bending sands between Dahul and Haumel.

-Ṭawīl is seldom used in modern Arabic poetry, but a similar pattern is found in Nabaṭī poetry, and this is sometimes thought of as an acephalous, catalectic ṭawīl: | – – ⏑ – – – ⏑ – – ⏑ – – |.
+Ṭawīl is seldom used in modern Arabic poetry, but a similar pattern is found in Nabaṭī poetry, and this is sometimes thought of as an acephalous, catalectic ṭawīl: | – – ᴗ – – – ᴗ – – ᴗ – – |.